on-the-t/on-the-t.github.io/_posts/2015-10-17-How-Decisive-Are-Breakpoints.md

   style="width: 800; height: 1000;">
 </div>

-Stay tuned for next week when I'll take a look at breakpoint decisiveness on the women's tour.
+Stay tuned for next week when I'll take a look at break point decisiveness on the women's tour.

 {% include twitter_plug.html %}